darkhz/invidtui/README.md

 - The **search-channel**, **search-playlist** and **search-video** options are meant to be used individually.
 Make sure the search queries are properly quoted.

 - The **token** and **token-link** options have to be used along with the **force-instance** option.

+- The **download-dir** option must be specified for downloads to happen.
+This option currently only accepts absolute paths.

 ## Authentication
 In order to use authentication-based features, like viewing and managing user feed, playlists and subscriptions, an account needs to be registered with a specific Invidious instance and a SID/token has to be generated and used.
 Authentication can be done either via the dashboard or the command-line.